okalai-ai/moimoe/README.md

 ## 📚 Citation

-If you use this data for academic research, please cite the following paper:
+If you use this data for academic research, please cite the following [paper] (https://ndapa.us/assets/docs/papers/2025-moi-acl.pdf):

 <pre><code>
 @inproceedings{nakashole2025acl,